cyclawps52/Python-Quiz-Engine/README.md

 # Python Quiz Engine

-This project consists of five modules:
+This project was a rewrite of [one of my previous projects, the Flag Quiz Engine](https://github.com/cyclawps52/Flag-Quiz-Engine).
+The previous version, written in C, was very insecure and did not have a lot of fancy features.
+This rewrite is written in Python (hence the name) consists of five modules:

  1. Authentication
  2. Classes